h3masood/ChamberCrawler/README.md

 Commands:

-1. u <direction> use the potion or pickup the treasure indicated by the direction parameter
+1. u [direction]: use the potion or pickup the treasure indicated by the direction parameter
-2. a <direction>: attack the enermy in the specified direction.
+2. a [direction]: attack the enermy in the specified direction.
 For the samurai and the knight, the enemy must be 1 square away(in any direction).
 For the wizard there must be enemy along the direction of attack up until boundary of the chamber.
 3. k(night), w(izard), s(amurai): specifies the type of class player wants to be when staring the game